Analysis: Is Sony buying time - or problems?

 Analysts, meanwhile, view its profit outlook as overly optimistic and its finances are eroding as its credit rating edges closer to junk amid the splurge of acquisitions.

-In its most recent buy, announced the same day as Sharp’s bailout deal, Sony agreed to pay $643 million for a 10 percent stake in scandal-tainted camera and endoscope maker Olympus Corp (7733.T).
+In its most recent buy, announced the same day as Sharp’s bailout deal, Sony agreed to pay $643 million for a 10 percent stake in scandal-tainted camera and endoscope maker Olympus Corp.

 The tie-up, which made Sony Olympus’s largest shareholder and will see the two firms establish a company to develop medical equipment, offers Sony another path away from loss-making TVs.